reed-college/lemur/README.md

 ```

 ###Step3: Create Local Database
-We’ll need to get a Postgres database set up to store our todo list.
-We’ll also add Python ORM SQLAlchemy to our app.
-Once you have Postgres installed, create a database and name it lemur to use as a local database. <br>
+Set up a Postgres database.
+Add Python ORM SQLAlchemy to app.
+Once you have Postgres installed, create a database and name it lemur to use as a local database.
 * Run PostgreSQL command line client.
 * Create a database user with a password.
 * Create two database instances(one for the app and the other for testing).